We all know having a dog isn’t cheap but how much does it really cost?

 DAD: It’s definitely expensive and requires some thought if it fits in your budget.
 But, there are a lot of benefits too.
 So, I’ve come up with several less expensive choices online.
 Can you help?

 GRANT: Sure.
 The first is a Leopard Gecko.
 Kind of like the one the insurance company ads.
 It will set you back about $250 for the Gecko, tank and supplies.
 Plus lots of trips to get food, which is another $250/yr for crickets and worms.
 NICE…

-MAK: Here’s a long-time favorite.
+MAK: Here’s a long-time favourite.
 The goldfish.
-Prices vary, but if you’re cost conscious, your TOTAL for everything is $50 for the fish, a bowl and ALL its food FOREVER.
+Prices vary, but if you’re cost-conscious, your TOTAL for everything is $50 for the fish, a bowl and ALL its food FOREVER.
 MUCH cheaper!